How To Buy A Great Used Car

 Most folks out there will fall in love first, and then “Buy with their eyes.”

 I have bought thousands of used cars as a car dealer, and sold tens of thousands more as an auto auctioneer, and you know what?
-I see thousands of nice looking cars that are rolling money pits.
+I get to see thousands of nice looking cars that are rolling money pits.

 Every… single… week…